GNSS Corrections for Unmanned Vehicles and Autonomous Systems

 Real-Time Kinematic (RTK)

-RTK correction services use measurements from a fixed base station to correct the position of a moving GNSS receiver, typically referred to as a rover.
+RTK correction services use measurements from a fixed base station to correct the position of a moving GNSS receiver, typically called a rover.
 This technique enables high-precision (centimeter-level) positioning in real time by transmitting correction data via radio frequency or internet-based protocols such as NTRIP.
 RTK receivers are commonly integrated into unmanned ground vehicles (UGVs), unmanned aerial vehicles (UAVs), and other autonomous platforms where precise localization is critical.
 These receivers continuously compare their satellite signals against the reference data from the base station to eliminate common errors, making RTK particularly suited for operations in localized, networked environments.

 Applications: